heig-vd-dai-course/heig-vd-dai-course/01.02-introduction-to-part-1-input-output-processing/01-course-material/PRESENTATION.md

 ## What happens when you browse the Web

-1. You request a resource (e.g. a file) from a web server
+1. You request a resource (e.g. a file) from a web server.
-2. The web server opens the file
+2. The web server opens the file.
-3. The web server reads the file
+3. The web server reads the file.
-4. The web server sends the file to you
+4. The web server sends the file to you.
-5. Your web browser receives the file
+5. Your web browser receives the file.
-6. Your web browser displays the file
+6. Your web browser displays the file.

 The whole process uses **input/output** (IO) operations!